-This course explores the principles of creating images as a method for seeing and a tool for communication.
-It is a project-based class, aimed toward challenging and expanding both technical and cognitive skills in image-making.
-We will explore connections between visual form and its content, as an integral part of graphic design.
-Narrative, documentation and the temporal qualities of the image will be explored both in creating imagery and in analyzing the role of the image in culture.
+This course explores the principles of image-making and the photographic image as a method for seeing and a tool for communication.
+It is a project-based class, aimed toward challenging and expanding both technical and cognitive skills in image-making and image-based communication.
+We will explore meaningful connections between form and content as an integral part of image production.
+Narrative, documentation and the temporal qualities of the image will be explored both in creating imagery and in analyzing the role of imagery in culture.